How to Clean an AR Upper Receiver

 1. Saturate the chamber with bore cleaner.
 You can use a spray bottle, dropper, or a saturated patch, wipe, or cotton swab.

-2. Allow the cleaner to soak in the chamber for 15 minutes.
+2. Allow the cleaner to soak in the chamber for up to 15 minutes.

 3. Install the scraper tool onto the chamber tool handle.